 The Higher Education Act of 1965 requires colleges to provide loan borrowers of federal student loans with loan counseling.
-Entrance counseling occurs before loans will be disbursed and will explain the use of the Master Promissory Note (MPN) and the impact of deferring interest (interest capitalization) on the loan balance and cost of the loan.
+Entrance counseling occurs before loans will be disbursed and will explain the use of the Loan Agreement for a Subsidized/Unsubsidized Loan (MPN) and the impact of deferring interest (interest capitalization) on the loan balance and cost of the loan.
 Exit counseling occurs shortly before the student graduates or drops below half-time enrollment, while requiring students updated permanent address, the name and address of their employer and the address of their next of kin.
 The loan counseling is focused on helping students understand their rights and responsibilities and obligation to repay the debt.

 The loan counseling will review a lot of information:

 - the terms and conditions of the loan

 - loan forgiveness and cancellation provisions